Welcome to Sqwib Cooks...

 I created this website to document my "journey" and to organize everything in one place for future reference and to share my style of cooking with others and hopefully some that visit this site will benefit.

-This site covers an array of cooking methods such as, Smoking, Pit Cooking, Grilling, Dutch Oven cooking, Over a fire, Sous Vide Cooking, Crock pot Cooking.
+This site covers an array of cooking methods such as, Smoking, Pit Cooking, Grilling, Dutch Oven cooking, Cooking over a fire, Sous Vide Cooking, and Crock pot Cooking.
 There is some technical stuff with builds and links if you are interested in building something of your own.